Abathargh/avr_io/README.md

 ### panicoverride.nim

+When compiling with ```--os:standalone``` you must provide a ```panicoverride.nim``` file.

-If you are not going to use echo, you do not need to provide a printf implementation, and the following panicoverride (a modified version of the original from the tests/avr dir nim sources) is more than enough:
+If you are not going to use echo, you do not need to provide a printf implementation, and the following panicoverride (a modified version of the original from the tests/avr directory within the nim sources) is more than enough:

 ```nim
 proc exit(code: int) {.importc, header: "<stdlib.h>", cdecl.}